philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 You might notice that the interface is not very responsive.
 To amplify the issue, I artificially slowed down the rendering time of the names list.
 And since this list is big, it has a significant impact on the application’s performance.
 This is not good 😰.

-Our users expect immediate feedback, but the app is unresponsive for seconds after a keystroke.
+Our users expect immediate feedback, but the app is unresponsive for quite some time after a keystroke.
 To understand what’s going on, let’s take a look at the DevTools’ Performance tab.
 Here’s a screenshot of a recording I made while I type the name “Ada” into the search box:

 ![Screenshot of Chrome DevTools that shows that the three keypress events take 733ms to render.](devtools-sync.png)

 We can see there are a lot of red triangles, which is usually not a good sign.
 For every keystroke, we see a `keypress` event being fired.
-All three events run within one frame,[^4] which causes the frame to extend to **733ms**.
+All three events run within one frame,[^5] which causes the duration of the frame to extend to **733ms**.
 That’s way above our average frame budget of 16ms.

 Inside this `keypress` event, our React code will be called, which causes the input value and the search value to update and then send the analytics notification.
 In turn, the updated state values will cause the app to rerender down to every individual name.
-That’s quite a lot of work that we have to do, and with a naive approach, it would block the main thread!
+That’s quite a lot of work that we have to do, and with this naive approach, it would block the main thread!

 The first step toward improving the status quo is to enable the unstable Concurrent Mode.
-This can be done by wrapping a part of our React tree with the `<React.unstable_ConcurrentMode>` component, like this[^3]:
+This can be done by wrapping a part of our React tree with the `<React.unstable_ConcurrentMode>` component, like this[^4]:

 ```diff
 - ReactDOM.render(<App />, container);